Version2beta/version2beta/src/hire.md

 published: 2011-05-09
 ---

-# Current status: not in the market
+# Current status: not looking

-My current position is at [iTV in Provo, UT][itv], where I'm part of a team making platforms that support cultural discourse about broadcast media as it happens.
-Wild horses couldn't pull me away.

-I also support projects and services at [Quintessential Mischief LLC][qmllc], my wife's company.
-Talk to her about web strategy, search optimization, usability, accessability, and social media.
-I'm biased, but I can tell you that **she fights for the user**.
+My current position is at [OC Tanner Company][oct], a Fortune 100 Best Places To Work winner.
+I manage several teams of software engineers on our second largest web property.

 I am occasionally available for consultating and small coding or systems administration projects.
 [My résumé is available online][resume] and you can [email me](mailto:rob@version2beta.com).